-ALBUQUERQUE, New Mexico — Gov. Susana Martinez says a pump-and-treat system designed to clean up a massive plume of jet fuel at the edge of Albuquerque is now in use.
+ALBUQUERQUE, New Mexico — State and federal officials are becoming increasingly confident they'll be able to clean up a massive plume of jet fuel at the edge of Albuquerque before it reaches drinking water wells.

-First detected in 1999, the fuel leak is believed to have been seeping into the ground for decades.
-Estimates of the amount of fuel spilled range from 6 million to 24 million gallons.
+First detected in 1999, the leak at a fueling station at Kirtland Air Force Base was believed to have been seeping into the ground for decades.
+Estimates of the amount of fuel spilled have ranged from 6 million to 24 million gallons.

 A pump-and-treat system began operating earlier this month, and officials have plans to bring two more extraction wells online before the end of the year.
 More monitoring wells also are planned.

 "Things are moving forward.
 The Air Force is working in good faith and expeditiously, but just because they got that first well up and running doesn't mean we're going to slow down," said Dennis McQuillan, a geologist with the New Mexico Environment Department.
 "We're just going to keep moving full throttle to intercept and collapse this plume."

 McQuillan and other officials planned to update the public during a meeting Thursday in Albuquerque.

 With some of the city's drinking water wells at risk, the state set a series of deadlines last year for the U.S. Air Force to address the plume.

 Tons of soil that had surrounded the old pipeline at the fueling station were removed by tractors and semi-trucks last summer.
 The Air Force also used a vacuum system to suck vapors from the soil at deeper levels.
 That technology has recovered more than 600,000 gallons of fuel.